 The University of the Incarnate Word’s institutional image and strong brand identity continue to serve as important tools to further the university’s strategic goals.
 The consistency of university messages and unified graphic identity play a key role in the success of this effort.

 The University of the Incarnate Word – Editorial, Graphic and Web Style Guide was developed by the Office of Public Relations, the Office of Printing Services and Graphic Design, and the Office of Web Development to provide consistency among publications produced by the university community.
 As with any organization, there are certain language conventions that are specific to the University of the Incarnate Word.
 As matters of style and usage evolve, we will continue to review and update the guide.
-This guide follows the AP Stylebook, but exceptions can be made on a case-by-case basis for certain schools when the need arises to keep consistency with the teaching of the AP Style Manual in UIW classes.
+This guide follows the AP Stylebook, but exceptions can be made on a case-by-case basis for certain schools when the need arises to keep consistency with the teaching of the APA Style Manual in UIW classes.

 Standards have been outlined in the following guide with instructions on the proper use of UIW logos thus eliminating confusion and helping to create a stronger image.
 We encourage you to become familiar with the Editorial, Graphic and Web Style Guide and to apply its rules to any communication vehicles you develop on behalf of the university.